Why Zero Access Encryption Is the New Gold Standard

 - The encryption keys stay local – only you hold them.

-- The provider (like Atomic Mail) has no way to decrypt or read your data.
+- The provider (like Atomic Mail) has no way to decrypt or read your encrypted data.

 How Zero Access Encryption Works